 Quandary Peak

-Some other nearby 14ers for first timers include Grays and Torreys Peaks, the Kite Lake 14ers, and Mt.
+Some other nearby 14ers for first-timers include Grays and Torreys Peaks, the Kite Lake 14ers, and Mt.
 Elbert.

-McGullough Gulch Trail
+McCullough Gulch Trail

 Looking for more hikes?
 Challenge yourself and plan to conquer one of these difficult hiking trails in Breckenridge during your visit.